silviyahristova/handyfix/TESTING.md

 * Solution

-Solution was to close two elements in the body.
+The solution was to close two elements in the body.

 <img src="assets/images/testing/contact-page-resolve-code.png">